 (A) Advance Payments

 At the time an application for service is made, an applicant may be required to pay an amount equal to one month's service charges and/or the service connection and/or equipment charges which may be applicable as well as any nonrecurring charges for any required special construction.
 The amount of the first month's service is credited to the Customer's account on the first bill rendered.
+Enron will not require advance payments for usage.

 (B) Deposits